filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 The windowPoSt process requires reading random leafs of all the sealed sectors in a proving deadline.
 When setting up windowPoSt workers one needs to consider how the workers can access those files.
 The PoSt workers can ask any other worker to read challenges for them, including the lotus-miner process, but it will prefer reading it from local paths.

 {{< alert icon="warning" >}}
-Storage providers should design their workers sector access depending on their setup size and also redundancy required.
+Storage providers should design their worker sectors access according to their setup size and also redundancy required.
 If only one worker has read access to the sealed sectors, it can create a single point of failure.
-If you have multiple partitions in a deadline, having multiple PoSt workers reading challenges from the same source may also cause unwanted I/O load.
+If you have multiple partitions in a deadline, having multiple PoSt workers requesting a single worker to read challenges for them may cause unwanted I/O load.
 {{< /alert >}}

 ### Environment variables